navin772/GSOC_Stock_prediction/streamlit_stock_app/README.md

 ## Steps for deploying on k8s cluster

-1. Run `kubectl apply -k yaml_files` and kustomize will apply all the yaml files to the clluster currently configured with kubectl.
+1. Run `kubectl apply -k yaml_files` and kustomize will apply all the yaml files to the cluster currently configured with kubectl.
 2. Access the app on `<NodeIP>:<NodePort>`